- You do not have any products in your shopping cart yet.

 How to clean oiled or waxed surfaces daily?

-Daily and regular cleaning is easy if you follow some basic rules:
+Daily and regular cleaning is easy if you follow a few basic rules:

 - Wipe the table with a soft cotton cloth.